Jahans3/ez-promise/README.md

 const copyFile = ezThunk(ncp)
 ```

 That's it!
-Now we are free to use our newly-converted promises anyway we like:
+Now we are free to use our newly-converted promises anyway we like.

 Chaining promise methods:
 ```